12 Jun 40 Amazing (and Delicious!) Things to Do in Yerevan, Armenia

 This history museum was founded in 1931 and the current building (built in 2005) was designed by Jim Torosyan in a complex shared with the Yerevan City Hall.
 There are over 90,000 objects and artifacts at the museum that take visitors back all the way to ancient times.
 If you’re a history enthusiast or simply want to learn more about Armenia’s capital city, add this to your list of things to do in Yerevan!
 You can find the Yerevan History Museum at 1/1 Argishti Street in Yerevan.

 Talk about a nice refuge from city life without ever leaving the city.
 Mirzoyan Library isn’t so much a library as it is a cultural and creative center.
 Hidden in the back of a house/building in Yerevan, this is the place to go for cultural activities and a nice cup of coffee (or a drink depending on the day and event).
 When I went, there was a photo ‘library’ showcased inside.
 My friend took me for a cup of coffee and conversation and it easily became one of my favorite places in Yerevan.
 The prices are a bit steeper than other places, but the tranquil atmosphere makes it worth it.
+Hanging out here is one of my favorite things to do in Yerevan.
 You can find Mirzoyan Library at 10 Mher Mkrtchyan Street in Yerevan.

 Tumo Center for Creative Technologies